Recognition And Distinctions

 The Newman Civic Fellows Award, given by Campus Compact, honors inspiring college student leaders who have demonstrated an investment in finding solutions for challenges facing communities throughout the country.
 Through service, research, and advocacy, Newman Civic Fellows are making the most of their college experiences to better understand themselves, the root causes of social issues, and effective mechanisms for creating lasting change.
 These students represent the next generation of public problem solvers and civic leaders.
 They serve as national examples of the role that higher education can—and does—play in building a better world.

-The Distinguished Leadership Award for Excellence in Service & Civic Engagement Programming, given by the Center for Student Involvement and Leadership, honors the hard-work, dedication, and service that college students partake in to produce programs that have enhanced, created, and supported service and civic engagement, while encouraging our community to celebrate the value of service.
+The Distinguished Leadership Award for Excellence in Service & Civic Engagement Programming, given by the Office of Campus Life honors the hard-work, dedication, and service that college students partake in to produce programs that have enhanced, created, and supported service and civic engagement, while encouraging our community to celebrate the value of service.

 2016-2017- Walker Fellows